 Services to get your voice back on track

-At an initial consultation, you voice will be recorded and analysed using acoustic and aerodynamic tools that help us gain a clear picture of vocal condition in both singing and speech.
+At an initial consultation, your voice will be recorded and analysed using acoustic and aerodynamic tools that help us gain a clear picture of vocal condition in both singing and speech.
 These measures will allow us to compare your voice pre and posttreatment, and to monitor changes over time.
-We will discuss your voice concerns, previous treatments and diagnoses, and develop personalised recommendations to help you improve your singing vocal function.
+We will discuss your voice concerns, previous treatments and diagnoses, and develop personalised recommendations to help you improve your vocal function.

 We are also able to provide visualisation of the vocal folds using flexible videostroboscopy and are proud to be one of few providers in the country with this facility.
 Using a thin ‘telescope’ that passes through the nose, we are able to view and record fine vocal fold movement during speech and singing that provides a clear picture of how they are behaving.
 Visualisation of the vocal folds is crucial for diagnosis of injury or disorder, and is an invaluable tool for tracking changes in function over time.